 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-Mattern Wealth Management is headquartered in Lawrence, KS and currently serves in 4 states: Colorado, Kansas, Missouri, Texas.
+Mattern Wealth Management is headquartered in Lawrence, KS and currently serves in 9 states: California, Colorado, Florida, Kansas, Missouri, New Hampshire, North Dakota, Texas, Virginia.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.